jhuckaby/pixl-chart/README.md

 VOID snapshot( OPTIONS, CALLBACK )
 ```

 The `snapshot()` method takes a snapshot of the chart, and produces a flat image (WebP, PNG or JPEG format).
 You can request a data URL, or a blob, and override other settings as well.
-See [Snapshots](#snapshots) below for details.
+See [Snapshots](#snapshots) for details.

 ### download